-To begin with, don’t look for Bucovina on the map as this is its historical name.
-Translated through ‘the land of beech’, the name Bucovina started being used after 1775 when the region was incorporated into the Habsburg Empire and the Austrian authorities wanted to differentiate it culturally from the region it was part of until then, Moldavia.
-Today, the historical region of Bucovina corresponds to Suceava County from north-east Romania.
+Before we start, don’t look for Bucovina on the map.
+This is its historical name.
+Translated through ‘the land of beech’, the name Bucovina started being used after 1775 when the region was incorporated into the Habsburg Empire.
+The new rulers wanted to create a distinct identity from the region it was part of until then, Moldavia.
+Today, the historical region of Bucovina covers Suceava County from northeast Romania.

-Bucovina is most famous for its UNESCO World Heritage Sites, but we prefer starting by mentioning it’s incredible natural areas a lot of tourists miss out even though this is one of the most panoramic places in Romania.
+Bucovina is most famous for its UNESCO World Heritage Sites, but we prefer starting by mentioning its natural areas a lot of tourists ignore.

 If you’re a fan of walking and hiking and spending as much time as possible in nature, then Bucovina is the ideal destination.
 Two national parks and iconic mountains, plus high altitude hills and dense forests cover large parts of the destination.
 You just have to choose the itinerary that best suits you.

-If you’re planning to spend at least 2-3 days hiking, we recommend Calimani National Park or Rodnei Mountains National Park, two amazing wilderness areas from the Carpathians.
-They have longer and more challenging hikes, glacial lakes, vast plateaus, peaks above 2,000 meters and volcanic landscapes.
+If you’re planning to spend at least 2-3 days hiking, we recommend Calimani National Park and Rodnei Mountains National Park, two amazing wilderness areas from the Carpathians.
+They have longer and more challenging hikes, glacial lakes, vast plateaus, peaks above 2,000 meters, and volcanic landscapes.

-The painted churches are the symbol of Bucovina and the most visited attractions in the region.
+The painted churches are the symbol of Bucovina and its most visited attractions.
 Don’t hesitate to take a tour of these landmarks, it’s one of the most interesting and memorable things to do in Bucovina.

-Dating from the 15th and 16th centuries and built by local princes, these UNESCO Sites are a precious testimony of the overreaching importance of Church and religion in the medieval time.
+Dating from the 15th and 16th centuries and built by local princes, these UNESCO Sites are a precious testimony of the overreaching importance of the Church and religion in medieval times.

 If you’d like to see even more religious monuments from Bucovina, don’t miss the Monastery of Dragomirna.
-Over 400 years old, the monastery has a particular look, different from all the rest in the region, with rock-carved walls, fortified towers and tall nave.
+Over 400 years old, the monastery has a particular look, different from all the rest in the region, with rock-carved walls, fortified towers, and a tall nave.

 If you’re keen on discovering more monuments besides the religious ones, add the 14th-century fortress of Suceava to your list.
 It’s one of the few medieval landmarks of this kind that still exists in this part of Romania, and was the actual scene of Ottoman attacks and sieges hundreds of years ago.
 Modern video projections make it a great attraction for families.

-Since you’re in Suceava, you can also visit the open-air Bucovina Village Museum.
-You’ll see traditional local architecture, installations and workshops where you can learn traditional techniques directly from local artisans.
-Only a few of today’s villages from Bucovina conserve their once traditional look, don’t miss out on visiting the museum.
+Since you’re in Suceava, you can also visit the open-air Bucovina Village Museum since only a few of the villages from the region conserve their traditional features.

 It goes without saying that the skills and talent of local artisans are a fundamental part of Bucovina’s rich cultural heritage.
 One of its most famous traditions, painting eggs, has become an art that goes beyond the Easter celebration.
-You can visit several Painted Eggs Museums in Bucovina, and we recommend you don’t miss the private collection of Lucia Condrea.
-She is worldwide appreciated and acknowledged as one of the most talented contemporary artists of the genre, and you can even see her at work in her museum from Moldovita.
+You can visit several Painted Eggs Museums, and we recommend you don’t miss the one from Vama where you can discover painted eggs from all the corners of the world.

 If you’re passionate about pottery, plan a trip to Marginea, the village where you’ll find the last black ceramics center in Romania.
 You can buy many decorative pieces, plus you get to observe the artisans modeling the clay almost every day of the week.

 Bucovina is also famous for its tapestries as sewing and weaving were once major occupations of local women.
-You’ll see many traditional blouses, carpets and embroideries in the souvenir shops, but take a closer look to differentiate original handcrafts from the series products.
+You’ll see many traditional blouses, carpets, and embroideries in the souvenir shops, but take a closer look to differentiate original handcrafts from fakes.

-Our advice is to choose an excellent rated small and local owned guest house where you can also serve dinner.
-It’s a sure choice for trying dishes with fresh, tasty ingredients and lots of cream, present in almost all recipes from Bucovina.
+Our advice is to choose an excellent-rated small guest house where you can also serve dinner.
+It’s a sure choice for trying dishes with fresh, tasty ingredients and plenty of sour cream, present in almost all recipes from Bucovina.

-The specialties include trout, so popular there is even an annual festival in Ciocanesti, and local mountain mushrooms called ‘hribi’.
+The specialties include trout, so popular there is even an annual festival in Ciocanesti, and local mountain mushrooms called hribi.
 This is the best place in Romania to try recipes based on these two ingredients, often combined with polenta and, obviously, some cream.
-The list goes on and includes more tempting options like the cream and onion based soup ciorba radauteana, the pork stew tochitura bucovineana and the traditional cheese pies alivenci.
+The list goes on and includes more tempting options like the soup ciorba radauteana, the pork stew tochitura bucovineana, and the traditional cheese pie alivenci.

 Bucovina, like most of Romania, is a very diverse travel destination.
 There’s something interesting to do for everyone, whether you’re the active kind who’s up at 7 am ready to hike all day long, or you’re just looking to relax with a glass of wine and a delicious snack in the garden of the guest house.